Guided Hiking Chiemgauer Alps - Austria

 The Chiemgauer Alps occupy the border region between Salzburg, Tyrol and Bavaria.
 An area of soft mountains, spacious alpine pastures and well known holiday resorts.
 The views onto intimidating high mountain peaks and across the lovely foothills of the Alps also contribute to this varied walking week.
 See pretty places on your way as e.g. idyllic Lake Koenigssee, picturesque mountain town Reit im Winkl and finally Lake Chiemsee, the so called “Bavarian Sea”.

-The guided group tours (4-12 persons) start on Saturday Jun 15 and Aug 31.
+The guided group tours ( min 4 - max 12 persons) start on every Saturday from Jun 14 till Aug 31.

 - Enjoy walking through National Park Berchtesgaden